-Below are some poses that are great for beginners, and that can help you build up your strength, balance and flexibility to tackle a longer practice or more difficult poses down the road.
+Below are some poses that are great for yoga sequence for beginners, and that can help you build up your strength, balance and flexibility to tackle a longer practice or more difficult poses down the road.

 Place your arms at your sides, palms down.
 Exhale, then press your feet into the floor as you lift your hips.

 Clasp your hands under your lower back and press your arms down, lifting your hips until your thighs are parallel to the floor, bringing your chest toward your chin.
 Hold for 1 minute.